exoad/kira/specifications/LanguageSpecifications.md

 versionType: Type = @type_of(config["version"])
 ```

-**Intrinsic Avaliability**
+#### Intrinsic Availability

-Intrinsics are meant to be compiler specific functions and tags that are meant to be used to extend the functionality of the language outside of the basic language features.
-While at the same time being flexible for the maintainers of the compiler to easily modify.
+Intrinsics are compiler-provided functions and tags used to extend the language beyond its core features.
+They are intentionally flexible so compiler maintainers can adapt or provide additional intrinsics for a particular target.

-It is crucial to note that some intrinsics are not available to be declared on certain platforms or transpilation targets.
+Important notes about availability:

-If the target does not define a certain intrinsic, the compiler will error out if the intrinsic is encountered even if the intrinsic is not crucial to the runtime of the program (i.e. cruciality is not tested by the compiler simply due to complexity).
+-   Some intrinsics are compiler-target-specific and may not be available on all platforms or backends.

-For example, modifying `Unsafe` involves using specific intrinsics which are only available on targets that allow for direct memory access.
-For example, you will not be able to compile a code that requires the usage of `@acquire_value` on an `Unsafe` type when compiling to JavaScript/TypeScript.
+-   If a target does not provide a required intrinsic, the compiler will report an error when it is used.

-> In-Triage Solution:
+-   Intrinsics that interact with low-level memory (for example, operations used to manipulate `Unsafe<T>` values) are only available on targets that provide direct memory access (for example, native or C/C++ backends).
+These intrinsics will not be available on targets like JavaScript/TypeScript.

->
+In-Triage Solution:

-> Althought there is no direct way as of now to check if an intrinsic is allowed, there is a planned solution to allow for conditional checking to check if intrinsics are available along with conditional compilation guards.
+Although there is currently no direct, portable way to detect if a target supports a given intrinsic, there is a planned feature to provide conditional compilation or target capability checks so code can query or guard against target-specific intrinsics.

 ### Standard Library Organization